-Historically, no one in America was disarmed because the law they violated was classified as a felony.
-Felons were never disarmed based on their status as felons.
+Historically, no one in America was disarmed because the law they violated was classified as a misdemeanor or felony.
+In other words, misdemeanants were never disarmed based on their status as misdemeanants, and felons were never disarmed based on their status as felons.

 Upon completing their sentence, people convicted of a crime not only had full Second Amendment rights, but able-bodied males were required to keep and bear arms under the state and federal militia acts.
-See 2 Backgrounds of Selective Service: Military Obligation: The American Tradition, Parts 1-14 (Arthur Vollmer ed., 1947) (compiling militia acts from the colonial and founding eras); David Kopel & Joseph Greenlee, The Second Amendment Rights of Young Adults, 43 S. Ill.
+See 2 BACKGROUNDS OF SELECTIVE SERVICE: MILITARY OBLIGATION: THE AMERICAN TRADITION, Parts 1-14 (Arthur Vollmer ed., 1947) (compiling militia acts from the colonial and founding eras); David Kopel & Joseph Greenlee, The Second Amendment Rights of Young Adults, 43 S. Ill.
 U.L.J.
 495, 533-89 (2019) (covering the militia laws of the 13 original States and their colonial predecessors, plus Vermont, New Haven Colony, and Plymouth Colony).
 While militia laws occasionally provided exemptions for people employed in certain professions, see, e.g., 1 Stat.
-271, §2 (1792) (federal Uniform Militia Act providing exemptions for elected officials, post officers, stage-drivers, ferrymen, inspectors, pilots, and mariners), no militia law in the colonial or founding periods ever provided an exemption based on prior incarceration or crimes committed.17 Thus, freemen previously convicted of crimes virtually always possessed arms in the colonial and founding eras.
+271, §2 (1792) (federal Uniform Militia Act providing exemptions for elected officials, post officers, stage-drivers, ferrymen, inspectors, pilots, and mariners), no militia law in the colonial or founding periods ever provided an exemption based on prior incarceration or crimes committed.
+Thus, freemen previously convicted of crimes virtually always possessed arms in the colonial and founding eras.